-- With Hellenic Mining Public Company Limited (common shareholder with the Group) for the provision of office facilities and other related administrative and technical services on quarrying activities at an annual fee of €24.000.
-The duration of the agreement is for a two-year period, commencing on 1 July 2020 and ending on 30 June 2022. - With C.C.C.
-Secretarial Limited (common shareholder with the Group) for the provision of civil engineering consultation services at an annual fee of €120.000 renewed for another twelve months until 31 August 2022.
+- With Hellenic Mining Public Company Limited (common shareholder with the Group) for the provision of office facilities and other related services and the provision of technical services on local raw materials and quarrying activities at an annual fee of €54.000.
+The duration of the agreement is for a two-year period, commencing on 1 July 2021 and ending on 30 June 2023. - With C.C.C.
+Secretarial Limited (common shareholder with the Group) for the provision of civil engineering consultation services at an annual fee of €120.000 renewed for another twelve months until 31 August 2023.